How to Date As an Introvert: 6 Easy-to-Follow Tips

 Ⅵ. Don’t go an extra mile

-We know, we know - it’s much easier to stay inside and choose comfort over connection.
-But sometimes, all you need is another person, and these tips with a little bit of practice can open up opportunities you didn’t know existed.
-Shoutout to all the introverts in our Pure community - you guys make the world go round.
+We know, we know — it’s much easier to stay inside and choose comfort over connection.
+But sometimes, all you need is another person, and these tips with a little bit of practice can open up opportunities you didn’t know existed to resolve introvert dating problems.
+Shoutout to all the introverts in our Pure community — you guys make the world go round.